This is a summary with the basic recommendations regarding cages to keep phasmids. You can find more detailed info in Facilities for Breeding.

 Big wooden cages

-- For big nymphs and adult specimens of medium sized or big species, it is an option is to use self-made wooden cages.
+- For big nymphs and adult specimens of medium-sized or big species, it is an option to use self-made wooden cages.

 - These are made from wooden crates, which one can get in different sizes from stores (e.g. Do-it-yourself stores).
-With some endeavor and inventiveness one can remodel such crates to very suitable cages for phasmids.
+With some endeavour and inventiveness, one can remodel such crates to very suitable cages for phasmids.
 These are cheap and durable, and phasmids breed very well in such cages.

 - The front of the cage is made from acrylic glass, which weighs much less and is much less fragile than glass.

-- An advantage of such wooden cages is their wooden walls and ceiling.
+- An advantage of such wooden cages is their wooden walls and ceilings.
 These are a much safer climbing and resting place for phasmids compared to full glass or plastic cages.

-- Make sure that the wood, the creates are made of, are not treated with pesticides.
+- Make sure that the wood, the creates are made of, is not treated with pesticides.